How disqualifying events and cancellations affect EMI options

 If your business no longer qualifies for an EMI options scheme, due to a change in ownership or another event, you will no longer be able to issue EMI options to new or current employees.

-As noted above, any shareholders will have 90 days from the time of the disqualifying event to exercise any vested shares they have obtained as part of the EMI scheme.
+As noted above, any option holders will have 90 days from the time of the disqualifying event to exercise any vested options they have obtained as part of the EMI scheme.
 If they do not exercise within that period, they will not be able to take advantage of the 10% CGT, and any gains in value of the options from that point until they are exercised will be liable for income tax.

 Disqualifying events are notified to HMRC as part of the annual notification process.